DMK names candidates for 173 seats; to fight rival AIADMK in over 100 seats in TN assembly election | Politics

 While a relatively lesser known T Sampathkumar will take on the chief minister on his home turf, popular local leader and former AIADMK MLA Thanga Tamilselvan will challenge Panneerselvam, who incidentally filed his nomination on Friday.

-Tamilselvan was one of the 18 AIADMK MLAs disqualified earlier for siding with AMMK leader TTV Dhinakaran before he joined the Stalin-led dispensation.
+Tamilselvan was one of the 18 AIADMK MLAs disqualified earlier for siding with AMMK leader TTV Dhinakaran before he joined the Stalin-led party.

-He had unsuccessfully contested the 2019 Lok Sabha elections from Theni on AMMK ticket but lost to Panneerselvam's son OP Ravindranath.
+He had unsuccessfully contested the 2019 Lok Sabha elections from Theni on AMMK ticket and lost to Panneerselvam's son OP Ravindranath.

-Exuding confidence of a successful show at the hustings, Stalin said the list released by him today was not merely that of candidates but a ''success list.'' ''It should be presumed Kalaignar (Karunanidhi) is contesting,'' he said about the polls that would be the first full Assembly elections to be held in the absence of both Karunanidhi and his rival, the late CM J Jayalalithaa.
+Exuding confidence of a successful poll show, Stalin said the list released by him today was not merely that of candidates but a ''success list.'' ''It should be presumed Kalaignar (Karunanidhi) is contesting,'' he said about the polls that would be the first full Assembly elections to be held in the absence of both Karunanidhi and his rival, the late CM J Jayalalithaa.

 Bypolls to 22 Assembly seats had been held in 2019 where the AIADMK won nine to retain power.
 DMK won the rest.